 - You should even publish an advertisement in a newspaper within 14 days of passing the resolution of winding up of business.

-- Within 30 days of passing an ordinary or special resolution, file required certified copies of a resolution passed in general meeting.
+- Within 30 days of passing an ordinary or special resolution, the file required certified copies of a resolution passed in a general meeting.

 - End every transaction and send the books for audit.

-- Call for a general meeting, pass a special resolution regarding disposal of books.
+- Call for a general meeting, and pass a special resolution regarding the disposal of books.